 propexpr estimates the proportion of expressed probes in a microarray.

-See neqc and beadCountWeights for other examples using read.ilmn read.ilmn.targets Read Illumina Data from a Target Dataframe targets data frame including names of profile files. any other parameters are passed on to read.ilmn.
+See neqc and beadCountWeights for other examples using read.ilmn read.ilmn.targets Read Illumina Data from a Target Dataframe read.ilmn.targets(targets, ...)

 Read Illumina data from a target dataframe